AIMLABIR8/Quiz_Application/README.md

 ### 🚀 Technologies Used

-* HTML5 – Structure
+* HTML – Structure
-* CSS3 – Styling and layout
+* CSS – Styling and layout
 * JavaScript – Logic and interactivity